suha2502/econometrics-portfolio/labour-time-nutrition/README.md

 ## Overview

 This research investigates how occupational time constraints influence reliance on processed foods and self-rated health in the United States.
-Household-level data from the 2016 Food Acquisition & Purchase Survey and individual-level data from the Medical Expenditure Panel Survey are integrated via regional aggregation to enable cross-dataset analysis.
+Household-level data on food behaviour and stress from the 2016 Food Acquisition & Purchase Survey and individual-level data on labour and health from the Medical Expenditure Panel Survey are integrated via regional aggregation to enable cross-correlation and geospatial visualization.
 A standardized household stress index—constructed from perceived time and cost barriers, food insecurity, and recent financial shocks—serves as a proxy for temporal scarcity.
 Logistic regression specifications estimate how stress, employment characteristics, and demographic factors shape suboptimal dietary decisions.
 Time-intensive occupations are modestly associated with lower self-rated health.
 A 1 standard deviation increase in household stress corresponds to a 1.7 percentage point rise in processed-food dependence, suggesting that occupational time pressure may reduce household time budgets, elevate reliance on convenience foods, and serve as a structural channel by which economic inequality maps into health inequality.
-Potential endogeneity, occupational self-selection, and the inability to merge datasets at the individual-level temper the interpretation of these results.
+Potential endogeneity, occupational self-selection, and the inability to merge datasets at the micro-level temper the interpretation of these results.

 ## Motivation